JonasLong/Pyison/Readme.md

             - ie `https://example.com/pyison/` or `/pyison/`
 - `fake-image-dir` (default ["images"])
     - All images will appear to be served from this path
-    - Accepts either a single string, or a list of options to randomly choose from
+    - Accepts either a single string, null, or a list of options to randomly choose from
 - `fake-css-dir` (default ["css"])
     - All css files will appear to be served from this path
-    - Accepts either a single string, or a list of options to randomly choose from
+    - Accepts either a single string, null, or a list of options to randomly choose from
 - `spacing-characters` (default ["_","-","%20"])
     - Spaces to use between the words in a page URL
     - This will also affect how page URLs are split to decode back into titles